These are inspired by Schwans Signature™ Raspberry white chocolate Scones. I added the lime!

 Drizzle with white chocolate

-- Pour about a tablespoon of warmed milk over the chips and microwave for 5 seconds.
+- Pour about a tablespoon of warmed milk and lime over the chips and microwave for 5 seconds.
 It's such a small amount, that it will get very hot very fast, so be careful!
 Keep stirring until the chips have melted.

 - If it's too thick to drizzle, add a little more warm milk.
 You could omit the milk altogether and just melt the chips and drizzle, but I like it a little softer.
+If you get it a little too thin stir in a bit of powdered sugar.

 - Drizzle over the scones and sprinkle with lime zest!
+These are best served fresh, I recommend you store leftovers in the refrigerator.

 Please don’t forget to rate the recipe!
 I hope you add these little darlings to your weekend menu!